 CLIMBING TO HIGHER ALTITUDES

 iFly Singapore has been successful in realising Mr Koh’s vision that “Anyone Can Fly”.
 With more people experiencing what taking flight means, Mr Koh feels that his hard work is all worth it.
 When iFly Singapore first began, Mr Koh remembers spending more than 16 hours a day, 7 days a week at work.
 He even slept in the office in order to save time on the commute, so that he could pump in more hours to complete paperwork and respond to emails.
-This allowed him time in the day to run meetings and ensure iFly Singapore was developing on the right
+This allowed him time in the day to run meetings and ensure iFly Singapore was developing on the right track.

 “There were many decisions that came together to contribute to iFly Singapore’s current success.
 One of which is iFly Singapore’s organisational culture.
 I believe that the organisational culture should never be solely about one person, in other words, the boss.
 Rather, every employee should be open and ready to communicate their thoughts and suggestions freely in a positive manner, without repercussions.
 As long as a team member is willing to learn and put in effort, we are always willing to put in time and money to groom, develop, and provide opportunities for them to grow with the company.”